annatyurkina/CarND-Advanced-Lane-Lines/wpiteup.md

 #Camera Calibration

-To calibrate the camera checkers board images in camera_cal repository subfolder were used.
+To calibrate the camera checkers board images in *camera_cal* repository subfolder were used.
 All images are taken of a checkers board with (9, 6) corners.
-OpenCV findChessboardCorners method is used on a greyscaled images to find exact corners locations.Those locations are used as an input to calibrateCamera function to find camera matrix and distortion coefficients.
-All the calibration code is loceted in [calibrate.py](calibrate.py) file.
+OpenCV *findChessboardCorners* method is used on a greyscaled images to find exact corners locations.Those locations are used as an input to *calibrateCamera* function to find camera matrix and distortion coefficients.
+All the calibration code is located in [calibrate.py](calibrate.py) file.

 ![alt text][image1]

 #Pipeline

-The camera matrix was then used to undistort test images in CarND-Advanced-Lane-Lines\test_images.
+The camera matrix was then used to undistort test images in *CarND-Advanced-Lane-Lines\test_images*.

 Example of test image before and after distortion.